Code-Institute-Submissions/MilestoneProject2StarWarsMemoryGame/README.md

 ## Deployment
-[GitHub](https://github.com/) was used to develop the project, store code in repositories and maintain the version control of this project.
+[GitHub](https://github.com/) was used to develop the project, store code in the repository and maintain the version control of this project.
 The live demo has been deployed using [GitHubPages](https://pages.github.com/).

 The following steps were used to deploy the Star Wars Memory Game to GitHub Page: